 A few weeks ago I met a 97-year-old lady and asked her what it’s like to reach such an age.
 Her reply surprised me: “Well, my body isn’t what it used to be, but I've gotten used to that.
 What I can’t get used to is realising that all my friends have passed away.”
-This got me thinking about the power of friendship, and why friendships are so important to humans.
+This got me thinking about the power of friendship, and why friend relationships are so important to humans.

-Happy Friendship Day!
-Having close friends is important for mental health
+The power of friendship: having close friends is important for mental health

 Additionally, feeling isolated can put us at a higher risk of experiencing physical and mental health problems, ranging from depression to stroke or heart disease.
 And it’s even been suggested that loneliness-related sleep problems may be caused by an ingrained mechanism that dates back to our early ancestors, who didn’t feel safe when alone, so they had to keep their guard up and actually avoid falling asleep!